-Welcome to the North Texas Chapter of the Association of Contingency Planners (ACP).
+Welcome to the North Texas Chapter of the Association of Continuity Professionals (ACP).
 ACP is a non-profit professional organization, which provides a forum for the exchange of experiences and information, for business continuity professionals, throughout a network of local chapters.

 Founded in March of 1986, the North Texas Chapter is one of the oldest continuously meeting chapters, and among the largest by membership, serving the Dallas/Fort Worth metroplex.
 Meetings are held on the first Tuesday of every month at predetermined locations, unless the first Tuesday falls on a holiday.
 We invite you to attend our next meeting.